projecthuman-repo/team-project-gravity/off-boarding/README.md

   - iOS seems to only be able to run using Xcode simulators, which are only accesbile through MacOS.
 If you are using a Windows computer, you will not be able to run an iOS simulator.
   - The reason for the patch file is that without the modification, images on the application will not be displayed.
 Anytime that yarn install is re-run, the patch MUST be re-run as well.
   - you may have to install pod before being able to run the `pod install` command.
 If you run into issues when running `pod install`, you may need to install CocoaPods.
 More information on how to do so can be found here: https://cocoapods.org/

-**Running the Frontend Application**

-The application can be ran on the Web, an iOS emulator or an Android emulator.
-To run each:

-    cd ./frontend/  #assuming you are currently at the root of the repository

-    # to run web:
-    yarn run web

-    # to run iOS:
-    yarn run ios

-    # to run Android:
-    yarn run android

-These commands can also be found within the `./frontend/package.json` file.

 **Frontend: Auth0**